 Lets say we were to perform an anlysis of the pieces of code above - one of the things we might choose to count could be the number of comments.
 We would then see that there no comments in the first piece of code.
 However we could add a comment - say "/*HGHGHJGHJGJGHJGJGHJGJHGHJGJGJGJGJHG*/" - that would add nothing to our understanding of the code.
 Similarly we could measure the length of the variable names - but I could change X to XDGSADGFDS and while it would be longer it would still be meaningless.The trouble is that we can't easily tell a machine how to make the kinds of distinctions that we can make in just a single glance.

 So, having seen that some things are not easy to measure objectively, what are the kinds of things that we can usefully measure by taking a piece of code, breaking it down into its constituent parts and measuring the numbers of these parts and some of their aspects?
 We'll take a look at the measurements that we can take at Method, Class, Package and System level.
-We define the System level as all of the code in the project that you choose to examine as a collective entity - i.e. if you were using JHawk it would be all the files or Eclipse projects that you selected for analysis.--> Click here to continue on to look at some of the Metrics available at Method Level
+We define the System level as all of the code in the project that you choose to examine as a collective entity - i.e. if you were using JHawk it would be all the files that you selected for analysis.--> Click here to continue on to look at some of the Metrics available at Method Level

 If you are interested in Java Metrics you might be interested in topics that we are publishing in our Sidebars papers.
 Just click on this line to have a look.